acquia/lightning/UPDATE.md

         * Multiple arguments: One or more IDs separated by , or +
         * Action to take if filter value does not validate: Display all results for the specified field
+      * Under the "More" section, "Allow multiple values" should be checked.
     * Save the view.

 ## 2.0.6 to 2.1.0